#1 FREE Online Causal Loop Diagram app

 But also: the fewer birds, the fewer eggs, even fewer birds, even fewer eggs, and so on.
 Even then, it’s reinforcing.

 A relationship is not always the same (S).
-For example, if we look at the causal loop above, we see that the number of eggs affects the number of foxes that eat those eggs.
+For example, if we look at the causal loop below, we see that the number of eggs affects the number of foxes that eat those eggs.
 Many eggs attract foxes.
 That relationship is Same (S).
 But the more foxes there are, the fewer eggs.
 They are being eaten en masse by those foxes.
 This is a reverse relationship.
 We indicate this with an O (Opposite).

 When we simulate this with Play in the app, we sometimes see that both variables decrease and then increase again.